Ross Prio: Financial empire

 Over time, Prio gained a reputation as one of the Outfit's leading torture and murder specialists.
 According to one account, Prio's reputation alone persuaded a plaintiff to drop a million-dollar lawsuit against a prominent Chicago politician.
 Prio was a suspect in several gangland slayings and bombings throughout his criminal career.
 Prio was a prime suspect in a series of bombings of dairy firms which competed with his own legitimate milk companies.
 Prio was also linked to the firm that controlled Reddi-Wip.

 Prio, Frankie LaPorte, and several other gangsters from the Chicago Heights, Illinois, area may have been the best kept secret in organized crime history.
 It was recently discovered that they helped build and control Al Capone's empire and held seats on The Commission, being that they were Sicilian.

 Prio controlled much of the vice on Chicago's North Side, including strip clubs, b-girl joints and gay bars.
 Prio was often spotted at Celano's Tailor Shop, an unofficial headquarters for Outfit operations, and held court there.
 Other frequent visitors to the shop were Murrary "The Hump" Humphreys, Gus Alex, Tony Accardo and Jackie "The Lackey" Cerone.
 Prio was very involved in his North Side operations and often met with lower level Outfit associates like John Gattuso, who ran many Chicago gay bars for the Outfit (and was one of the men involved in the 1983 botched attempt on Ken Eto's life) and Armando Fosco, a hitman and political fixer.

-Although second to Outfit boss Sam Giancana, Prio was consulted on all Outfit murder contracts.
+Perhaps second to Outfit boss Sam Giancana, Prio was consulted on all Outfit murder contracts.
 There is a single known exception, thanks to federal wiretaps.
 While planning a hit to take place in Florida, Jackie Cerone was heard warning mobsters to avoid Prio, who was known to be vacationing in the area at the time.
 The hit was cancelled at the last minute for unknown reasons, though it is likely that Prio had heard of it and vetoed any action.

 Appearing before the U.S. Senate Select Committee on Improper Activities in Labor and Management during the 1950s, Prio pleaded the Fifth Amendment to the Constitution at least 90 times.
 During the hearings, Prio claimed to be strictly a businessman with many legitimate businesses.
 These included cheese and canned whipped topping processors, currency exchanges, office buildings, hotels, motels, nightclubs, restaurants, finance companies, vending machine outfits, attendant services for clubs and hotels and interests in oil wells, real estate and Las Vegas casinos.

 In 1972, Prio died in Miami of natural causes.
 By the time of his death, he had reportedly amassed a fortune far greater than that of Capone.